 Jesus’ disciples had yet to understand what Jesus’ ministry really entailed.
-So far, they had seen His power in the miracles He performed.
+So far, they had seen his power in the miracles he performed.
 They knew God had given Jesus the authority to heal people and forgive sins.
-And yet they did not understand that Christ would set aside His equality with God to become, “obedient to death--even death on a cross!”(Phil.
-2:6-8)
+And yet they did not understand that Christ would set aside his equality with God to become, “obedient to death--even death on a cross!”(Philippians 2:6-8)

-Today, Jesus still lovingly takes his followers aside, through His word and through the Holy Spirit.
-Jesus wants us to know, just like the first disciples, what He has accomplished for us.
-He wants us to know that He died and rose to life so that we would not die in our sins!
-He made a way for us to be reconciled to God the Father, and have new life in Him!
+Today, Jesus still lovingly takes his followers aside, through his Word and through the Holy Spirit.
+Jesus wants us to know, just like the first disciples, what he has accomplished for us.
+He wants us to understand that he died and rose to life so that we would not die in our sin.
+This is good news!
+He made a way for us to be reconciled to God the Father and have new life in him!

-Lord Jesus Christ, thank you that You humbled Yourself unto death, so that we will not die in our sins, but can have new life in You!
-Thank you for revealing Your perfect plan of salvation through the Bible, and through the Holy Spirit, so that can be reconciled to God the Father.
-Amen
+Lord Jesus Christ, thank you that you humbled yourself unto death, so that we would not die in our sin, but can have new life in You!
+Thank you for revealing your perfect plan of salvation through the Bible, and through the Holy Spirit, so that we can be reconciled to God the Father.
+Amen.

-How is the Lord Jesus speaking to as He takes you aside today, teaching you through His word, and in prayer?
-Is He calling you to repent of sin?
-To surrender to His will?
-To seek Him first?
-To trust Him in difficulty?
-We would love to hear how Jesus is speaking to your heart today.
+Throughout this Day: How is the Lord Jesus speaking to as he takes you aside today, teaching you through his Word, and in prayer?
+Is he calling you to repent of sin?
+To surrender to his will?
+To seek him first?
+To trust him in difficulty?